Thai Airways International fleet: Boeing 787-8

 Thai Airways leased six Boeing 787-8s from International Lease Finance Corporation in 2011, which were delivered to the airline in 2014 and 2015.
 On 23 October 2025, the airline held its annual general meeting, where one of the main topics of discussion was the decision to lease 8–10 wide-body aircraft.
 The plans under consideration included two options: leasing eight Airbus A330-200s, previously operated by American Airlines, from Jetran; or leasing ten Boeing 787-8s, previously operated by China Southern Airlines, from Avolon.
-However, both options were rejected due to concerns over outdated technology.
+However, both options were initially rejected due to concerns over outdated technology.
+Subsequently, the decision was revised, with Thai Airways choosing the latter option and proceeding to lease ten Boeing 787-8s from Avolon.
+The agreement is currently ongoing and is expected to be completed by February 2026, with a discount already offered by the lessor.